 The result is one-sided emotional investment while the other person remains cold and uncommitted.

 Breadcrumbing signs can be subtle and hard to name when you're in a relationship.
-Here are the top 10 common signs of breadcrumbing to watch out for:
+Here are the top 10 common signs of breadcrumbing in dating to watch out for:

 They give you enough attention and then suddenly go silent for days or weeks.
 You call, they don’t pick up.
 Your message goes unseen.
 After weeks, they resurface with a casual message as if no time has passed.
 There is no reliable rhythm to their communication.